Ash Sarkar

-Ashna Sarkar (born 1992) is a British journalist and libertarian communist political activist.
+Ashna Shamim Sarkar (born 1992) is a British journalist and libertarian communist political activist.
 She is a senior editor at Novara Media and teaches at the Sandberg Institute in Amsterdam.
-Sarkar is a contributor to The Guardian and The Independent, and a panelist on the BBC Radio show Moral Maze.
+Sarkar is a contributor to The Guardian and The Independent, and a panelist on the BBC Radio 4 show Moral Maze.

 Early life and education

 Ashna Sarkar was born in London in 1992.
 Her mother is a social worker who was an anti-racist and trade union activist in the 1970s and 1980s, helping to organise marches following the racially motivated murder of Altab Ali.
-Her grandmother is a hospital carer.
-Pritilata Waddedar, her great-great-aunt, was a Bengali nationalist (a form of ethno-nationalism) who participated in an armed struggle against the British Raj in 1930s Bengal.
-In 2018, Sarkar described her great-great-aunt as a terrorist, who she said carried out an attack on a club house frequented by British Army officers which killed one woman and injured eleven others, events which Sarkar learned from her mother.
-Regarding these events and others, she stated "I'm proud of it".
+Pritilata Waddedar, whom Sarkar has claimed was her great-great-aunt, was an Indian revolutionary nationalist who participated in an armed independence movement against the British Raj in 1930s Bengal.
+Regarding Waddedar's activities, she stated "I'm proud of it".
 She attended Enfield County School, an all-girls comprehensive school, before moving to the Latymer School, a selective grammar school for sixth form education.
 She has both an undergraduate and a master's degree in English literature from University College London.

 Career

 Sarkar is a senior editor at Novara Media and teaches at the Sandberg Institute in Amsterdam.
 In 2017, she taught global politics at Anglia Ruskin University as an associate lecturer.

 She is a contributor to The Guardian and The Independent.
-She has been a panelist on BBC Question Time and Any Questions?, and is a frequent panellist on BBC Radio 4's Moral Maze.
+She has been a panelist on BBC Question Time and Any Questions?, and is a frequent panellist on the BBC Radio 4 show: Moral Maze.

 Sarkar appeared in the 2019 BBC documentary series Rise of the Nazis to "illuminate the context and perspective of Ernst Thälmann, the leader of the Communist Party of Germany (KPD) from 1925 to 1933, who died in a concentration camp in 1944".

 In July 2021, Bloomsbury said it would publish Sarkar's debut book, Minority Rule.

 In 2023, Sarkar was ranked forty-fifth on the New Statesmans Left Power List, described by the magazine as "one of the left’s most ubiquitous commentators".